Key Takeaways

 - March 2026: 100,000 stars.
 700+ contributors.
 15,000+ forks.

-The architectural decision that enabled every milestone on that list was deceptively simple: pure C/C++ with zero external runtime dependencies.
-No Python interpreter required.
-No framework to install.
+One early decision made every milestone on that list possible: pure C/C++ with zero external runtime dependencies — no Python interpreter, no framework to install.
 That single constraint made llama.cpp portable to every operating system, embeddable in any application, and fast enough to hold its own against runtimes backed by billion-dollar engineering organizations.

 Zero Cloud Costs: Run Any LLM Locally for Pennies per Million Tokens

-Economics drive adoption faster than ideology.
-The single most cited reason developers migrate to llama.cpp is blunt arithmetic: running a quantized 70B-parameter model on local hardware costs approximately $0.002 per million tokens in electricity.
-Cloud API equivalents from OpenAI, Anthropic, and Google charge 1,000× to 7,500× more for comparable output quality.
+The most common reason developers move to llama.cpp is arithmetic.
+Run a quantized 70B model on local hardware and you’re paying about $0.002 per million tokens in electricity.
+The cloud-API equivalent costs 1,000× to 7,500× more for comparable output quality.

 |---|---|---|---|